Cal Rampton

-Calvin Lewellyn "Cal" Rampton (November 6, 1913 – September 16, 2007) was an American attorney and politician who served as the 11th governor of the state of Utah from 1965 to 1977.
+Calvin Lewellyn Rampton (November 6, 1913 – September 16, 2007) was an American attorney and politician who served as the 11th governor of Utah from 1965 to 1977.

+With a tenure spanning for 12 years, he is both the longest serving governor of Utah, and the only Democrat to have served more than two terms.

 Early life and education

 He was born to Llewellyn Smith Rampton and Janet Campbell in Bountiful, Utah.
 Following his graduation from Davis High School in 1931, Rampton took over his family's automobile business, due to his father's death that same year.
 He sold the business in 1933 and entered the University of Utah, graduating in 1936.
 He also studied at the George Washington University Law School while working as administrative assistant to Congressman J. W. Robinson.

 Career

 Rampton served as Davis County Attorney from 1938 to 1940, the only other public office he would be elected to until becoming governor in 1965.

 Rampton served in Europe during World War II as Chief of the Army Claims Commission in Paris; he attained the rank of major and received the Bronze Star Medal.
 Rampton continued to serve in the Army Reserve and attained the rank of colonel before retiring.
 After the war he pursued a career as an attorney and his success in civil trial practice earned him a fellowship with the International Academy of Trial Lawyers.
 He was a Democratic candidate for the Utah State Senate in 1954 and United States Senate in 1962.

+He was elected Governor of Utah in 1964, winning just under 57% of the vote over Republican Mitchell Melich.
+He would be re-elected in 1968 with over 68% of the vote and re-elected to a third term in 1972 with over 69% of the vote.
+In 1968, he would win every county in the state except for Kane, which would go for his Republican opponent Carl W. Buehner.
+In 1972, Rampton would flip Kane, but lose Uintah County to his Republican opponent Nicholas L. Strike, meaning that twice he won every county in the state except for one.
 He is the only governor of Utah to serve three full consecutive terms, and was one of the most popular governors in the country.

 During his governorship, he successfully advocated for increased education spending, civil rights legislation, and allocating federal funds for urban renewal.
 He was a supporter of the Equal Rights Amendment to the U.S. Constitution, and advocated successfully for state construction projects, including Salt Lake City’s Symphony Hall (now Abravanel Hall) and the Salt Lake Arts Center (now Utah Museum of Contemporary Art).

 After leaving office, Rampton practiced law until he retired at the age of 75.